la2050/archive/_projects/2016/creating-mother-natures-metropolis.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/0680094165741-team91.jpg
 project_video: 'https://www.youtube.com/embed/PsctXfdIX5A?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Grown in LA will work to reinvigorate a relic nursery in the heart of LA’s largest public space - Griffith Park!
-This project will convert an underutilized plot of land into an outdoor urban laboratory that will grow climate-appropriate plants for public parks and LA River restoration projects;
+  Grown in LA and partners will reinvigorate an underutilized site in Griffith Park into an outdoor laboratory that grows and conducts research on climate-appropriate plants for cities in southern CA.
-  conduct cutting-edge research on urban ecology; and engage Angelenos through educational opportunities.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   The Nature Conservancy, City of Los Angeles Department of Recreation and